About EDGI

 The Eating Disorders Genetics Initiative (EDGI) is the largest genetic investigation of eating disorders ever performed.

-The New Zealand arm of EDGI aims to identify the genes that predispose people to developing anorexia nervosa, bulimia nervosa and binge-eating disorder in order to improve treatments and ultimately save lives.
+The New Zealand arm of EDGI aims to identify the genes that predispose people to developing anorexia nervosa, bulimia nervosa, binge-eating disorder and avoidant/restrictive food intake disorder (ARFID) in order to improve treatments and ultimately save lives.

-This study aims to identify hundreds of genes that influence a person’s risk of developing anorexia nervosa, bulimia nervosa and binge-eating disorder.
+This study aims to identify hundreds of genes that influence a person’s risk of developing anorexia nervosa, bulimia nervosa, binge-eating disorder, avoidant/restrictive food intake disorder (ARFID), and other eating disorder related conditions.

-Identification of the genes that predispose individuals to eating disorders will revolutionise future research into causes, treatment, and prevention of the illness.
+Identification of the genes that predispose people to eating disorders will revolutionise future research into causes, treatment, and prevention of the illness.

 Volunteers must be: